Skip to content

 Section titled “Karpenter: Next-Generation Node Provisioning”

 Karpenter is an open-source, high-performance Kubernetes node provisioner built by AWS.
-It replaces the Cluster Autoscaler with a fundamentally different approach: instead of scaling existing Auto Scaling Groups, Karpenter provisions individual nodes by directly calling the EC2 Fleet API based on the exact requirements of pending pods.
+It replaces the traditional Cluster Autoscaler with a fundamentally different paradigm.
+Instead of scaling pre-defined Auto Scaling Groups, Karpenter provisions individual nodes by calculating the exact aggregate requirements of pending pods and directly calling the EC2 Fleet API.

 FeatureCluster AutoscalerKarpenter